bips-hb/bsscomparison/README.txt

     or to generate just the plots based on the raw results provided by us (see below for the links).

-    NOTE: If you want only to generate the plots please scipt the first for steps of the interactive prompts (i.e. selecting option 5, 2, 2, 2).
+    NOTE: If you want only to generate the plots please script the first for steps of the interactive prompts (i.e. selecting option 5, 2, 2, 2).
     Please see also the explanation for Chapter IV. below.